jacobmeyerson/full_stack/README.md

-To start the Angular project:
+To serve the application:

-Navigate to http.  $ng serve --open
+Navigate to feedback_application.
+Run "$ng serve --open"

 To start the server:

-Navigate to hapi-mysql. $node .
+Navigate to feedback_server.
+Run "$node ."